arvind32/CausalEXP3/journal.md

 Trying to frame this as a Bandit problem seems tricky.
 I could regard the whole action-vector as one single action (decided at the start) and optimize for that, but it doesn't do justice to the "dynamic" angle of the problem.
 I could also make each step truly dependent on the past.
 But this gets intractable very quickly.
 Nathan Kallus has some super cool work on DTR Bandits, but it only handles 2-step interventions.
 Maybe I can try to generalize this once I understand the math.

 Separately, I also tried to [code up some simulations](src/invariant-learning/utils/) for invariant learning.
 I think this would be really cool to just test out with a simple linear case, to see if dimensionality reduction retrieves the latents.
+But this is a separate workstream I should probably pursue in the summer.

 **Week 12+:**